consensus-shipyard/mir/samples/blockchain/README.md

 - **Timer Module:**
   Used by the Miner to simulate proof-of-work.

-Lastly, a user implemented **Application Module** handles all business logic.
+Lastly, a user-implemented **Application Module** handles all business logic.
-In particular, it need compute the state of the blockchain, verify transactions and provide transactions to the miner.
+In particular, it needs to compute the state of the blockchain, verify transactions and provide transactions to the miner.

 The following drawing depicts the relationship between the different modules at a high level.